Ethical Hacking Training Courses

 Certified Ethical Hacker (CEH)

-Launched in 2003 by the EC-Council, the Certified Ethical Hacker (CEH) certification is globally recognised as the vendor-neutral qualification of choice for developing a senior career as an ethical hacker or penetration tester.
+Launched in 2003 by the EC-Council, the Certified Ethical Hacker (CEH) qualification is globally recognised as the vendor-neutral credential of choice for developing a senior career as an ethical hacker or penetration tester.

 The purpose of the CEH credential is to: